Montgomery, Alabama: Education

 Most of the city of Montgomery and Montgomery County are served by the Montgomery Public Schools system.
-As of 2007, there were 32,520 students enrolled in the system, and 2,382 teachers employed.
-The system manages 32 elementary schools, 10 middle schools, and 5 high schools as well as 9 magnet schools, 1 alternative school, and 2 special education centers.
+As of 2022, there were 26,381 students enrolled in the system, and 1,412 teachers employed.
+The system manages 32 elementary schools, 13 middle schools, and 10 high schools as well as 6 magnet schools, 1 alternative school, and 2 special education centers.
 Montgomery is one of the only cities in Alabama to host three public schools with International Baccalaureate programs.
 In 2007, Forest Avenue Academic Magnet Elementary School and in 2015, Bear Exploration Center were named a National Blue Ribbon School.
 In 2022, LAMP High School was named the No. 7 magnet school in the United States and No. 1 public high school in the state of Alabama on U.S. News & World Report's list.
-Three other Montgomery Public Schools high schools were also on the list, the most of any public school system in the state (BTW Magnet, Brewbaker Technology Magnet, and George Washington Carver High School).
+Three other Montgomery Public Schools high schools were also on the list, the most of any public school system in the state (Brewbaker Technology Magnet, and George Washington Carver High School).

 Maxwell Air Force Base is zoned to Department of Defense Education Activity (DoDEA) schools for grades K-8.
 The DoDEA operates Maxwell Air Force Base Elementary/Middle School.
-For high school Maxwell AFB residents are zoned to Montgomery Public Schools facilities: residents of the main base are zoned to Carver High, while residents of the Gunner Annex are zoned to Robert E. Lee High School.
+For high school, Maxwell AFB residents are zoned to Montgomery Public Schools facilities: residents of the main base are zoned to Carver High, while residents of the Gunner Annex are zoned to Dr. Percy L. Julian High School.
 Residents may attend magnet schools.

-Montgomery is also home to 28 private schools.
+Montgomery is home to 28 private schools, including notable (former) segregation academies such as Montgomery Academy (Alabama).

 The Montgomery City-County Public Library operates eleven public libraries in locations throughout the city and county.

 The city is home to Alabama's oldest law library, the Supreme Court and State Law Library, founded in 1828.
 Located in the Heflin-Torbert Judicial Building, the Law Library owns a rare book collection containing works printed as early as 1605.

 Montgomery has been the home of Alabama State University, a historically black university, since the Lincoln Normal University for Teachers relocated from Marion in 1887.
 Today, ASU is the second largest HBCU in Alabama enrolling nearly 5,000 students from 42 U.S. states and 7 countries.
 The public Troy University maintains a 3,000 student population campus in downtown Montgomery that houses the Rosa Parks Library and Museum.
-Another public institution, Auburn University at Montgomery, with an enrollment of nearly 5,000 overwhelmingly from the Montgomery area, is in the eastern part of the city.
-Montgomery's Baptist Medical Center South also hosts a branch of the University of Alabama Birmingham medical school on its campus on the Eastern Boulevard.
+Another public institution, Auburn University at Montgomery, with an enrollment of nearly 5,000 mostly from the Montgomery area, is in the eastern part of the city.
+Montgomery's Baptist Medical Center South also hosts a branch of the University of Alabama at Birmingham medical school on its campus on the Eastern Boulevard.

-Montgomery also is home to several private colleges: Faulkner University, which has an enrollment of 3,500, is a Church of Christ-affiliated school which is home to the Thomas Goode Jones School of Law.
-Huntingdon College, which has a current student population of 1,000 and is affiliated with the United Methodist Church; Virginia College and Amridge University.
+Montgomery also is home to several private colleges: Faulkner University, which has an enrollment of 2,952 (fall 2023), is a Church of Christ-affiliated school which is home to the Thomas Goode Jones School of Law; Huntingdon College, which has a current student population of approximately 1,100 and is affiliated with the United Methodist Church; and Amridge University.